-When you sign up for a broadband deal it’s reasonable to expect that the price you see advertised is what you’ll pay for the entire length of the contract.
+When you sign up for a broadband deal, it’s reasonable to expect that the price you're given at the start of the deal is what you’ll pay for the entire length of the contract.

-But that isn’t always the case and it’s not uncommon to find that the cost of your service goes up in the middle of the deal.
+But that isn’t always the case, and it’s not uncommon to find that the cost of your service goes up in the middle of the minimum term.

 Why does this happen, and what can you do about it?
 This guide will explain what you need to know about broadband price rises.

 There are several reasons why your broadband price may increase.

 - Inflation: Broadband providers may increase the price mid-contract in line with the rate of inflation.

 - Expiration of a discount rate: Some broadband deals offer a lower price for a limited time.
 For example, a deal may be priced at £20 for the first three months, then £25 for the remainder of the contract.
 It is also standard to have a lower price for the entire length of a new contract, so costs may go up once your initial deal has ended.